Short Manaslu Circuit Trek

 Accommodation and Meals for Short Manaslu Circuit Trek

 On the Short Manaslu Circuit Trek, most trekkers stay in local teahouses and lodges along the trail.
-These teahouses are simple but comfortable, offering basic rooms with beds, blankets, and shared or private bathrooms in some places.
+These teahouses are simple but comfortable, offering basic rooms with beds, blankets, and shared bathrooms most of the time.
 The higher you go, the more basic the facilities become, but the warmth and hospitality of the local people make up for the simplicity.

 Meals on the trek are mostly provided by the teahouses.
-You can expect Nepali dishes like dal bhat (rice and lentils), vegetable curries, noodles, and momos (dumplings).
+You can expect Nepali dishes like dal bhat (rice and lentils), vegetable curries, noodles, and momo (dumplings).
 Breakfast usually includes eggs, or toast.
 Hot drinks like tea, coffee are widely available to help you stay warm.
-Some teahouses may also offer limited Western-style meals, especially in popular villages like Samagaon and Samdo.
+Some teahouses may also offer limited western style meals, especially in popular villages like Samagaon and Samdo.

 During the short Manaslu circuit trek, clean drinking water is available in most teahouses, but it is recommended to treat water before drinking.
 To avoid stomach problems, you should use a purification tablet, boil or filter the water.
 Bottled water is also available for purchase at lodges, especially in larger villages like Samagaon and Samdo, though prices are higher at higher altitudes.
 You can carry a reusable water bottle and purification system to stay hydrated throughout the trek.